-The Continuous Quality Improvement Coordinator is responsible to monitor progress and drive action on the Accessibility Plan.
+The Director of Network, Quality, and Compliance is responsible to monitor progress and drive action on the Accessibility Plan.
 Action plans may be adjusted or delayed if warranted.
 Reasons for adjustments or delays will be documented and may be sent to the Committee and/or Director's group for approval or troubleshooting.